Click on any question below to expand the answer.

 Other resources: Suffolk County HIICAP offers a Telephone Reassurance Program.
 It is a well-check phone call and not just for homebound seniors.
 If you would like a phone call during this time, please contact (631) 979-9490 x21.

 How has COVID-19 affected my Medicare coverage?

 Medicare has further temporarily expanded coverage of telehealth services.
 Additional key services which Medicare has expanded due to the crisis include LabTests for COVID-19 and all medically necessary hospitalizations (this includes if you’re diagnosed with COVID-19 and need to stay in the hospital under quarantine instead of being discharged from the hospital after an inpatient stay.)
 For more details on your Medicare coverage see Medicare.gov.

 Besides staying in your home to slow the spread of Coronavirus, there are ways you can safely help your neighbors:

-If you have the above goods, there’s a big blue container on the west side of the Old Whalers’ Church (44 Union St.) where it can be left.
+If you have any of the listed goods, there’s a big blue container on the west side of the Old Whalers’ Church (44 Union St.) where they can be left.